 Pathways to Performance Mastery

 Principle of Performance Mastery

-Performance Mastery is the result of discovering your performance preparation process to the point where you are able to feel confident demonstrating your musical artistry even under pressure.
+Performance Mastery is the byproduct of clarifying who you are as a musical artist and understanding the performance preparation process that allows you to feel confident demonstrating your artistry even under pressure.

+Pathways to Performance Mastery